Art lovers take note: There are few places with quite as many galleries per capita as there are in the Sonoma Wine Country town of Healdsburg.

 Of course, art galleries are just one of the many things to enjoy as you stroll through downtown Healdsburg.
 Once named one of America's Most Beautiful Town Squares by Travel + Leisure magazine, the historic plaza hosts a variety of concerts, fairs, festivals, and other events throughout the year.
 And in addition to many galleries, the surrounding area offers an eclectic mix of boutiques, antique stores, gift shops, restaurants, delis, and spas.

 If all that browsing and perusing of art works up an appetite, there are plenty of options.
 The celebrated Barndiva Restaurant (see photo), which specializes in farm-to-table modern country dining, serves brunch, lunch, and dinner, Wednesday to Sunday.
 Or sample small plates at Bravas Bar De Tapas or get coffee and a treat at the Downtown Bakery & Creamery.
 Take a quick drive out of town to pick up a delicious sandwich or salad from the Jimtown Store.
-For even more options, look through the listing of Healdsburg restaurants to see what strikes your fancy.
+For even more options, look through our listings of Healdsburg restaurants to see what strikes your fancy.

 Written by Sonoma Insider Patricia Lynn Henley.